 The Challenge of Secondary School Admissions Exams

 Secondary school admissions exams are a big undertaking for students and their families.
 To start, even the alphabet soup of tests can cause a headache—students may take the ISEE or SSAT, the HSPT, or a variety of other exams depending on where they will apply.
 And, for many students, this is the first real high-stakes standardized test they will encounter.
-So, what makes these exams so challenging — and what can families do about it?
+So, why are these exams so challenging — and what should families know about them?

 These exams are designed for a range of ages.